oh9vd/weather-symbol-svg-microservice/README.md

     ```
     http://localhost:4000/
     ```
-* **Success Response:** Returns something like `2025-06-01T11:32:43.513Z: SVG Server is running!`, where the date and time is received from current time in server.
+* **Success Response:** Returns something like `2025-06-01T11:32:43.513Z: SVG Server is running!`, where the date and time is retrieved from current time in server.

 ## Project Structure
 ```